 Hyperpigmentation may appear as a myriad of colors including red, light brown, purple, and dark brown.
 The color of your hyperpigmentation depends on the type of hyperpigmentation you have, your skin color, and skin tone.
 The intensity of hyperpigmentation depends on where the melanin is being overproduced.
 This can occur in the epidermis, the deep dermis layer, or both.

 Let’s quickly consider the different types of hyperpigmentation and then explore how to make it disappear with concealer.

 Different Types of Hyperpigmentation

 One of the most common types of hyperpigmentation is caused by too much sun exposure.
-This results in sun spots, also known as age spots or freckles.
+This results in sunspots, also known as age spots or freckles.
 The type of hyperpigmentation that results from overexposure to the sun is usually light to dark brown.
-(To avoid overexposure to sun while tanning, consider a sunless tanning lotion.)
+(To avoid overexposure to the sun while tanning, consider a sunless tanning lotion.)

 Melasma, or mask of pregnancy, is another type of hyperpigmentation.
 This is caused by a hormonal imbalance.
 Although it has gained the nickname mask of pregnancy, women who have never been pregnant may also suffer from this form of hyperpigmentation.
 Birth control can also be a culprit for causing the hormonal imbalance to overproduce melanin.